-You can use multiple services or ports and protocols in a rule.
-This approach helps reduce the number of rules in your PCEs, which helps improve the PCE performance.
+You can use multiple services, ports, and protocols in a rule.
+This approach reduces the number of rules in your PCEs, which improves PCE performance.

 You cannot provision drop actions from the PCE in a NAT table for custom IP tables.
 Doing so results in a firewall generation failure.